 Click the Add Profile button (not shown) to add a new profile, or select an existing routing profile to edit.
 If adding a profile, a screen such as the following is displayed.
-Enter a Profile Name such as To\SM shown below.
+Enter a Profile Name such as "To SM" shown below.
 Click Next.

-In the Next Hop Routing configuration, enter the IP Address of the Session Manager SIP signaling interface with port number (optional if port number is 5060) as Next Hop Server 1, as shown below.
+For the Next Hop Routing, enter the IP Address of the Session Manager SIP signaling interface as Next Hop Server 1, as shown below.
 Check Routing Priority based on Next Hop Server.
 Choose TCP for Outgoing Transport.